Fate unclear as House sets Wednesday vote on compromise immigration bill

 "We've made it extremely clear we want to keep families together and we want to secure the border and enforce our laws," the Wisconsin Republican told reporters.

 Changes may still be made to the legislation.
-House Republican leaders are weighing the addition of a 116-page amendment filed late Monday by House Judiciary Committee Chairman Rep. Bob Goodlatte, R-Va., that includes provisions on E-verify and agricultural work visas.
+House Republican leaders are weighing the addition of a 116-page amendment filed late Monday by Rep. Bob Goodlatte, R-Va., chair of the House Judiciary Committee, that includes provisions on E-verify and agricultural work visas.

 Breaking News Emails